Naming your newborn child – or changing your own name – is an important and exciting event.

 What happens if the name cannot be registered?

 Where a person applies to change their name, BDM will not register the change if, as a result of the change, the person’s name would become a prohibited name.
-For more information, see our Change of name policy.

 A name that can’t be established by repute or usage